IEntin/ClientServer/README.md

 When one of the previously started clients exits, the waiting client at the head of the\
 queue starts running.\
 Another restriction is on the total number of sessions.\
-Both restrictions can be enabled at the same time.
+Both restrictions can be applied simultaneously.
 The second takes precedence.
 There can be any number of waiting clients.\
 A waiting client can also be closed and tried again later.\
 The relevant settings are "MaxTcpSessions", "MaxFifoSessions" and "MaxTotalSessions"\
-in the ServerOptions.json.
+in ServerOptions.json.

-Generally, the number of clients is limited only by hardware performance, in particular\
+There are no logical restrictions on the number of clients.
+Observed latency is strictly\
-by the number of cpu cores.\
+proportional to the number of clients due to increasing load on worker threads running\
+processing logic.\
-This server was tested with up to 20 clients with mixed client types.
-The server and all\
+This server was tested with 20 clients of mixed types.
+The server and all clients are\
-clients are running on the same desktop which, of course, is not a realistic usage.\
-Observed latency is proportional to the number of clients.
-We explain this by\
-proportionally increasing load on work threads running processing logic on the desktop with\
-only 4 cores.
-This is the bottleneck, not the transport operations.
-Performance is expected\
-to improve with increase of the number of cpu cores.
+running on the same desktop.
+In real case clients will run on different hosts.

 ........